sveltekit-i18n/lib/examples/README.md

 `component-scoped`
 - this is the most complex approach, which allows you to scope your translations to components, so they can have their own lexicons
 - app translations are loaded the same way as for `multi-page` (SSR)
-- component's translations are loaded on component mount (CSR only - Svelte does not provide server side `load` method for components, so async translations are loaded within `onMount` function)
+- component's translations are loaded on component mount (CSR only - Svelte does not provide server side `load` method for components, so translation loaders are triggered asynchronously within `onMount` function)

 ## How to